 CJ wants to see an increase in sales.
 Would this app accomplish that?

 From the class critique, we quickly realized additional research would help us better understand how we could improve the shopping experience.
 We took a trip to CJ and conducted guerilla interviews with four customers (homeowners) and three employees.
 The site visit helps us pinpoint specific problems in our next iteration.

 Acting as customers, we walked around the warehouse to see if we could find the crates that matched an inspirational image we found online.
-Unable to find it by ourselves, we sought for help from a front desk employee since there were no employees available on-floor to assist us.
+Unable to find it by ourselves, we sought for help from a front desk employee.
 Within a minute, he came back from the warehouse inventory with the item we wanted.
 We were surprised that he could match the item so well and so quickly!